kirgw/crypto-price-api-and-wp-ticker/readme.md

 ```

 4. The ticker is displayed in the theme's footer by default (using the `wp_footer` hook).
 It can also be displayed anywhere using the `[crypto_price_ticker]` shortcode.
+5. The ticker automatically updates the price every 60 seconds.
+A "Update" button is also available for a manual price refresh.

 ### Examples